-Sub No. Name(s) Organisation Summary of Submission Comments in response A provide the series of the ser The RoadSense Strategy - Ata Haere is a partnership between Land Transport and NZ Police and is about developing a school-wide road safety culture.
+Sub No. Name(s) Organisation Summary of Submission Comments in response Queries whether the Road Sense programme is to continue, as there have been reports to the contrary in Wellington region.
+Need more focus on human behaviour in relation to pedestrian crashes.
+Programmes need to look at road crossing behaviour irrespective of whether at a pedestrian crossing or not.
+Seek adequate funding The RoadSense Strategy - Ata Haere is a partnership between Land Transport and NZ Police and is about developing a school-wide road safety culture.
 The Police Road Safe series forms an integral element of the strategy.
 We understand that Land Transport NZ funds RoadSense facilitators to help guide school communities to develop initiatives, but that these may be currently focussing in the high risk areas of NZ.
-Therefore, it may be appropriate for GW to advocate to Land Transport, and the Ministries of Education and Transport for increased intervention. - Funding for pedestrian projects is consulted on agreed through the local LTCCP process.
+Therefore, it may be appropriate for GW to advocate to Land Transport, and the Ministries of Education and Transport for increased intervention.
+Funding for pedestrian projects is consulted on agreed through the local LTCCP process.
 Unless additional external funding made available, level of funding will be as determined by the local community.
 For local walking improvement projects, local share may be supplemented by a subsidy from Land Transport NZ or by making a case for R or C1 funding during consideration and development of the Regional Transport Programme.
-14 Paul Barker Wellington City Council (WCC) • Generally supportive of the draft plan, however makes the following comments and suggestions: - Noted. • WCC is currently developing its own walking plan for the city, expected to be adopted in June 08.
-This will respond to objectives of the WCC Transport Strategy and will form a key part of the actions arising from the Ngauranga -Airport Corridor Plan. - Noted. • Suggests the draft regional walking plan is well aligned with the above WCC documents. - Noted. • Strategic alignment - Notes the RLTS targets for pedestrians.
+14 Paul Barker Wellington City Council (WCC) Generally supportive of the draft plan, however makes the following comments and suggestions: - Noted.
+WCC is currently developing its own walking plan for the city, expected to be adopted in June 08.
+This will respond to objectives of the WCC Transport Strategy and will form a key part of the actions arising from the Ngauranga -Airport Corridor Plan. - Noted.
+Suggests the draft regional walking plan is well aligned with the above WCC documents. - Noted.
+Strategic alignment - Notes the RLTS targets for pedestrians.
 Notes that while statistics show the journey to work (JTW) mode share trend in the - The draft Regional Walking Plan includes initiatives to improve pedestrian safety and will be supported by the road safety initiatives in the Regional Road Safety Plan.
+The draft Regional Walking Plan includes initiatives to improve pedestrian safety and will be supported by the road safety Plan. region is on track, the trend relating to the pedestrian The proposed local walking strategies identified under the first